-Using the forecast revenue for 2022/23 if the proposed new charge-out rates were in place it would result in cost-recovery revenue of \$1,398,000 plus Crown revenue of \$3,400,000.
+Using the forecast revenue for 2022/23 if the proposed new charge-out rates were in place would mean cost-recovery revenue of \$1,398,000 plus Crown revenue of \$3,400,000.

-We note this forecast implies a deficit for the EPA of \$343,000.
-This is consistent with the observation earlier in this CRIS that there are several factors contributing to the EPA underrecovering its costs, with out-of-date charge-out rates being one contributing factor.
+We note that this forecast implies a deficit for the EPA of \$343,000.
+This is consistent with the observation earlier in this CRIS that there are a number of factors contributing to the EPA under-recovering its costs, with out-of-date charge-out rates being one contributing factor.